This rice salad with chicken is packed with flavor and is easy and quick to put on the table.

 Topping

-For the topping you can use chopped peanuts as I did or you can replace it with hazelnuts or cashew nuts for example.
-The rice salad with chicken is really very easy and flexible.
+For the topping of the chicken and rice salad you can use chopped peanuts as I did or you can replace it with hazelnuts or cashew nuts for example.
+The salad is really very easy and flexible.
 By the way, also very easy to take to work the next day.

 I often make extra of it and keep the rest in the fridge and then add some other ingredients to it the next day.
 Quickly frying it in a hot pan also adds lots of flavor.